Synchronous and asynchronous eCourse beginning October 26, 2015 and continuing for 4 weeks

 About the Instructors

-Heidi Buchanan, a MSLS graduate of UNC-Chapel Hill and Head of Research and Instruction Services at Western Carolina University, is a graduate of ACRL Immersion and is certified as a master trainer by the State Library of North Carolina.
+Heidi Buchanan, a MSLS graduate of UNC-Chapel Hill and Research and Instruction Librarian/Professor at Western Carolina University, is a graduate of ACRL Immersion and is certified as a master trainer by the State Library of North Carolina.